neter-aa/bazel-buildbarn/README.md

   to queue build actions that need to be run.
 - `bbb_worker`: A service that runs build actions by fetching them from the `bbb_scheduler`.
+- `bbb_browser`: A web service that can be used to examine build actions and their associated input/output files.

-The `bbb_frontend` and `bbb_worker` services can be replicated easily.
+The `bbb_frontend`, `bbb_worker` and `bbb_browser` services can be
+replicated easily.
 It is also possible to start multiple `bbb_scheduler` processes if multiple build queues are desired (e.g., supporting multiple build operating systems).

 These processes depend on a central data store to cache their data.
 Several storage backends are supported: [Redis](https://redis.io/),